DiamondLightSource/httomo/README.rst

 * A Python tool for parallel read of HDF5 tomographic data using MPI protocols
 * The data can be re-chunked, saved and re-loaded (e.g. projection or sinogram-wise)
-* All [TomoPy](https://tomopy.readthedocs.io) functions are exposed through YAML templates enabling task programming
+* All `TomoPy <https://tomopy.readthedocs.io>`_ functions are exposed through YAML templates enabling fast task programming

 Setup a Development Environment:
 ================================